 Sometimes it’s strictly a people problem.

 I realized the problem was the leader in this department.
 This person always said what I wanted to hear.
 She was nice to me personally.
 She talked a good game, but she was grossly under-performing and bringing her department down with her.
-Through due process, and after months of trying to coach and encourage this leader to improve, I eventually had to replace her leadership and the department dramatically improved, almost instantly.
+Through due process, and after months of trying to coach and encourage this leader to improve, I eventually had to replace her leadership and the department dramatically improved and almost instantly.

 Since then I’ve always tried to remember to never try to handle a people problem with a systems approach.

-Handle people problems, with people.
+Handle people problems with people.

 This doesn’t mean you’ll always need to replace the people, but you seldom improve people problems with better systems.
 You improve people problems by improving people.

 Many times, in my experience, we try to create systems when the problem isn’t a systems problem, it’s a people problem.
+The best systems won’t solve a people problem.

 Knowing the difference between a systems problem and a people problem, and being mature enough to handle it, will make you a better leader.